DharunikaB/TrustGraph/README.md

         +
 Policy Enforcement

-so that each layer has a clearly defined responsibility.
+Each layer has a clearly defined responsibility.

-Status
+Project Status

-Buildathon submission build
+Buildathon Submission Build

 Core detection, intelligence, investigation, policy, ingestion, evaluation, and frontend workflows are implemented.

-The repository represents the frozen submission state used for final demonstration and evaluation.
+This repository represents the frozen submission state prepared for final demonstration and evaluation.

 Author

 Dharunika B

 Built as an independent AI + cybersecurity project for the Razorpay AI Buildathon.

-License

-No license has been specified for this buildathon repository.